Forest and Water Programme

 A guide to forest–water management

-Forests and trees are integral to the global water cycle and therefore vital for water security – they regulate water quantity, quality, and timing and provide protective functions against (for example) soil and coastal erosion, flooding, and avalanches.
+Forests and trees form an integral part of the global water cycle and are therefore vital for water security: they regulate water quantity, quality and timing and provide protective functions against (for example) soil and coastal erosion, floods and avalanches.

-The purpose of A Guide to Forest–Water Management is to improve the global information base on the protective functions of forests for soil and water.
-It reviews emerging techniques and methodologies, provides guidance and recommendations on how to manage forests for their water ecosystem services, and offers insights into the business and economic cases for managing forests for water ecosystem services.
+The aim of the Forest and Water Management Guide is to improve the global information base on the protective functions of forests for soil and water.
+It reviews emerging techniques and methodologies, provides guidance and recommendations on how to manage forests for their water ecosystem services, and offers insight into the business and economic cases for managing forests for water ecosystem services.

-Intact native forests and well-managed planted forests can be a relatively cheap approach to water management while generating multiple co-benefits.
-Water security is a significant global challenge, but this paper argues that water-centered forests can provide nature-based solutions to ensuring global water resilience.
+Intact native forests and well-managed planted forests can be a relatively inexpensive approach to water management while generating multiple co-benefits.
+Water security is a major global challenge, but this paper argues that water-centered forests can offer nature-based solutions to ensure global water resilience.